Altruist Financial Advisors LLC

 There are at least two good reasons why most investors invest a portion of their portfolios in small cap stocks:

-bulletSmall-Cap stocks may have better long-term risk-adjusted returns than large-cap stocks.
+bulletSmall-Cap stocks may have better long-term returns than large-cap stocks.

 bulletSmall-Cap stocks have relatively low correlations with large-cap stocks, so including them in an otherwise large-cap stock portfolio should improve the portfolio's risk/return characteristics.